Azure/azure-powershell/src/CostManagement/docs/Update-AzCostManagementExport.md

 ```

 ### -DefinitionType
-The type of the query.
+The type of the export.
+Note that 'Usage' is equivalent to 'ActualCost' and is applicable to exports that do not yet provide data for charges or amortization for service reservations.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Cost.Support.ExportType